 Dr Mark Travis firstname.lastname@example.org

-University of Manchester - Basic bioscience underpinning health
+The University of Manchester – Bioscience for health

 Mark helps run an annual week-long interactive event for Key Stage 3 students from local inner city secondary schools to visit the University of Manchester and learn about biology research.